rkdarst/scicomp/tut/scip2015/git.rst

    apply cleanly which means it is hard to use.

 #.
 Double-bonus: Research the "pull request" model of contributions.
    Github has good documentation on this.
+Emailing patches is a little bit old-fashioned, but still always works.
+Using the power of project hosting sites, you can more easily send changes, discuss them, and get them merged.